November 2021

-The causes and symptoms of spine issues, including neck pain and low back pain, are extremely diverse and complex.
+The causes and symptoms of spine issues, including neck pain and lower back pain, are extremely diverse and complex.
 Accordingly, there are many non-invasive treatment options that your doctor will initially consider to help you address your issues.

 Targeting Facet Joints and Sacroiliac Joints